-There is a vast network of chassis sharing at this time across the railroads, shippers, dedicated chassis rental companies and CTS Licensees.
+There is a vast network of chassis sharing currently across the railroads, shippers, dedicated chassis rental companies and CTS Licensees.

-All of the above noted parties exchange chassis; the railroad provides their own chassis as well as also has their own CTS, how can they determine who dropped off or is using their chassis for off dock work, as sometimes it's cheaper to pay the railroad detention/chassis charges as there are none available for rent, so how will that impact the compliance of the CTS holder?
+All the above noted parties exchange chassis; the railroad provides their own chassis as well and has their own CTS, how can they determine who dropped off or is using their chassis for off dock work, as sometimes it's cheaper to pay the railroad detention/chassis charges as there are none available for rent, so how will that impact the compliance of the CTS holder?